 Richard Evans is a writer, director, composer and producer.
+His projects take inspiration from real-world science to explore biotechnology, robotics, the environment and space travel.

 He is creator of the Aeon: Miracle app and live event, produced by Cold Star Media and Ric Michael.